Future Use Plan and Work Needed

 Movies

 The Norgan Theatre is run by volunteers, including students earning their volunteer hours, along with a part-time staff person.
 The movie licence and programming is done through the owner of the Paramount theatre in Hanover, who has said that he is willing to have the same arrangement with Dundalk in the future.
+School and child care trips to the theatre, birthday rentals,

 Music & Dance